 The reproductive life cycle of women is divided into three stages:

 3) After menopause, the final stage is referred to as postmenopause.
 At this point, a woman’s hormones have dropped considerably.
-The changes and challenges faced by women during this stage vary greatly and continue to evolve as estrogen and testosterone levels decline.
+The changes and challenges women face during this stage vary greatly and continue to evolve as estrogen and testosterone levels decline.
 The extent of these changes depends on a woman’s bio-individuality, age at menopause, lifestyle, dietary habits, prior hormone therapies (birth control pills/patches/shots), stress levels, fitness program adherence, etc.

 All three stages can affect sexual function and overall wellness; however, it is important to note that not all women experience changes at the same rate or intensity for each hormone.